 Tirana

-Renting in Tirana around the main areas is not cheap.
+To be transparent, renting in Tirana around the main areas is not cheap.
 At least if we take into consideration the average salary of the employees here.
-You’re expected to pay around €600 for an apartment near higher standard areas like Arena.
-However, it costs considerably less if you live in areas like Astir, Kombinat, Fresk, and others located further from the centre.
+It might cost you around €600-€700 per month if you rent in a good area.

 Tirana offers good public services, including international schools and modern healthcare.
 Public and private hospitals are scattered around the city.

 Pallati I Brigadave (The Palace of Brigades) is a hidden gem that gives a royal feeling straight out of a Bridgerton scene.
 You can visit this spot only on weekends, from 09:00 to 20:00.
-To get there, take the Centre-Teg bus, or if you prefer, you can walk there but keep in mind it’s a bit far from the centre.

 In Tirana, you’ll find a community of expats who have decided to make the city their home.
 You can connect with them through Facebook groups and find events to attend together.
-This is a great way to make new friends and not feel alone in a new country.
-Albanians are also welcoming and friendly.
-They are willing to assist you if you ask for help.
-English is widely spoken, mostly by the younger generation and many people also know Italian.
+This is a great way to find like-minded people and make new friends.
+Especially with the recent increase in the number of expats and digital nomads moving to Albania.

 Durrës